-^{}Indoor events with fewer than 1,000 attendees and outdoor events with 5,000-9,999 that are located in the City of LA must comply with the LA City Vaccination Ordinance.
+\\Indoor events with fewer than 1,000 attendees and outdoor events with 5,000-9,999 that are located in the City of LA must comply with the LA City Vaccination Ordinance.
 See the SafePass LA website and FAQ page for more information.
+If you are unsure whether your facility is in the city of Los Angeles visit https://appcenter.gis. lacounty.gov/districtlocator/ and type in the address where your event will be held.